Nice, But Where’s the Stripper Pole?

 It stands to reason that ol’ Thomas Lee was called Tommy by his mates.
 So you can’t blame me for thinking I was going to a museum built in honor of Mr. Pam Anderson/Motley Crue drummer guy can you?
 I mean, I saw his “Crib” on MTV and was surprised it would be in East Lyme; I guess visions of “adult entertainment” behind every door muddled my mind.

-Another admission: The East Lyme Historical Society has a great website – so great, that I’ve lifted the blockquoted material below from it.
+The East Lyme Historical Society has a relatively great website – so great, that I’ve lifted a lot of material below from it.
 They are also great because they like CTMQ and I was extended a special invite to the Thomas Lee House about a year ago.
 However, in my continued effort to keep this as true to everyday experiences as I can, I just sort of quietly showed up and visited.
-(I also borrowed from an article about the Open House Day in the Lyme Times, which I can no longer find online.)

 The original circa 1660 dwelling consisted of a timber frame erected on six 2-story wall posts, enclosing a ground floor with the Judgement Hall below and the Chamber above.
 A steeply pitched roof covered a spacious attic over the chamber.
 A small stone walled cellar pit under part of the hall was reached through a trap door.
 A massive fireplace with timber lintel spanned most of the west wall.
 There was an entrance lobby plus either a stair or ladder in the northwest corner.
 An outside door also opened through the east wall.